Bayt-al-Hikmah/React/Workshop4/Workshop4.md

   );
 }
 ```
-Here we created a **Modal** component that accepts `children` as a prop.
+Here we created a Modal component that accepts `children` as a prop.
 Inside this component, we use **`ReactDOM.createPortal()`** to render the children into a different part of the DOM.
 The `createPortal` function takes **two arguments**: the React element we want to render and the DOM node where we want to mount it (`document.getElementById("modal-root")`).

 Finally, we used the `Modal` component just like any other React component inside the `App` component.
 Even though the modal content appears outside the main root element, it is still fully controlled by React, allowing state, props, and events to work normally.
 ## Performance Optimization
-As our React applications grow, performance and state management become critical.
-Poorly managed state or unnecessary re-renders can slow down even small apps.
-In this section, we explore strategies to optimize performance and efficiently manage state.
+React simplified for us building UI for our Apps but For building powerfull web Apps we need more then beautifull UI, Response time and Performance matter.
+In this section, we explore strategies to optimize performance.
 ### Memoization
 In React, components re-render whenever their state or props change.
 But sometimes, re-renders are unnecessary and can impact performance.
 Memoization helps us cache values or functions to avoid redundant calculations or renders.
 #### **`React.memo`**
 By default, when a parent component re-renders, React re-renders all its children, even if the children's props haven't changed.
 This is often an unnecessary performance hit.